mynttt/CYK-algorithm/README.md

 java CYK <GrammarFile> <Word>
 ```

-Sample output for the supplied grammar above:
+Sample output for the supplied grammar above using the word abbabaa:

 ```
 $ java CYK grammar.txt abbbabaa